Honey-coloured

-A weekend in the Cotswolds promises a slow-pace, plenty of fresh air, beauty at every turn, and dreamy countryside views.
-It’s also incredibly dog-friendly and is perfect for walkers and hikers thanks to The Cotswolds Way (a national trail of 102 miles).
-In short: you’re going to love it.
+A weekend in the Cotswolds promises a slower pace, plenty of fresh air, beauty at every turn and some of the prettiest countryside in England.
+It’s brilliant for romantic weekend breaks, wonderfully dog-friendly, and perfect for walkers and hikers thanks to the Cotswold Way – a 102-mile national trail that passes through some of the area’s most spectacular scenery.

-INSPIRED PLACES TO STAY IN THE COTSWOLDS
+WHERE TO STAY IN THE COTSWOLDS

 Achingly sweet self-catering cottages and apartments, traditional and modern hotels, warm and friendly B&Bs and guest houses, gorgeous pubs and restaurants with rooms, and unusual places to stay – yes, the Cotswolds has the lot.
 Here are some of our favourites to kick-start your planning.